ISAs are a great way to grow your money without paying tax. Read on to learn about the different types of ISAs available to UK residents.

 A Cash ISA is a type of tax-free savings account.
 This means that you’ll never pay tax on any interest earned in a Cash ISA.

-You can only put money into one Cash ISA per tax year.
-But you can transfer your existing Cash ISA to another provider if they’re offering a better interest rate.
+You can put money into multiple Cash ISAs per tax year.
+And you can also transfer your existing Cash ISA to another provider if they’re offering a better interest rate.
 Some providers don’t accept Cash ISA transfers so you’ll need to check before requesting this.

 Providers offer varying amounts of interest over different time periods.
 Some accounts are easy access and allow you to make withdrawals, while others offer a fixed rate over a fixed period of time and have a penalty if you want to withdraw your money before the end of that time period.

-Cash ISAs can be opened if you’re 16 or older.
-The maximum ISA allowance in a tax year is £20,000.
+Cash ISAs can be opened if you’re 18 or older.
+The maximum ISA allowance in a tax year is £20,000 across all your ISA accounts.

 Stocks & Shares ISA